-- i) Oxford Diocesan Board of Finance (ODBF) a company with charitable status, which is the principal vehicle for dealing with the financial business of the Diocese of Oxford. - ODBF and the Church Schools Uniform Statutory Trust (CSUST) together supply a significant amount of the financial resources and ODBF partly supplies the administrative resources under which the company operates. - The company is accountable to the Oxford Diocesan Synod for the appropriate use of these resources. - Diocesan Trustees (Oxford) Limited (DT(O)L) a company with charitable status which is responsible for ensuring that trust funds are used in accordance with the terms of the trust deed.
-DT(O)L acts as sole trustee of CSUST funds.
+- i) Oxford Diocesan Board of Finance (ODBF) a company with charitable status, which is the principal vehicle for dealing with the financial business of the Diocese of Oxford. - ODBF and the Church Schools Uniform Statutory Trust (CSUST) together supply a significant amount of the financial resources and ODBF partly supplies the administrative resources under which the company operates.

+The company is accountable to the Oxford Diocesan Synod for the appropriate use of these resources.